Parallelised Worlds

 Install instructions

-When running main.py, information will be read from world_parameters.txt and imaging_parameters.txt before generating the image.
+When running main.py, information will be read from world_parameters.yaml and imaging_parameters.yaml before generating the image.
 Optionally, custom arrays of coordinates to sample can be provided in a csv (untested) in order to use non-square-grid sampling strategies eg for LOD.

-For performance reasons it is advised to initially set Dendry noise to 0 at it is computationally intensive.
-This should be replaced by Mountain noise values close to 1 unless consistent rivers are specifically needed.
+For performance reasons it is advised to initially set Dendry noise aka river scale to 0 at it is computationally intensive.
+This can be added back in once other features have been decided on.

 Development log